ef15c/oberon_stm32f4/sources/omsp/README.md

 # MSP430 Oberon compiler
 ## Differences from previous releases
 The main point is the adding support of <b>stored objects</b>.
-This can be seen as immutables variables initilized at compile time and stored in flash.
+This can be seen as immutable variables initialized at compile time and stored in flash.
 Lot of bug fixes and improvements have been added.
 Two examples Thermometre (MSP430G2231) and nRF24l01+ relay (MSP430G2553) have been added.